-This useful introductory course will give students a basic understanding of the NSW Mental Health Act 2007, which governs involuntary treatment such as scheduling and community treatment orders.
+This useful introductory course will give students a basic understanding of the NSW Mental Health Act 2007, which governs involuntary treatment such as scheduling and Community Treatment Orders (CTOs).

 The course looks at how the Act can be used to help and protect people experiencing mental distress and provides important information for family members and carers.